-Director of Research & Innovation, Cuty Hospital Sunderland NHS Foundation Trust (since 2010)
+Director of Research & Innovation, City Hospital Sunderland NHS Foundation Trust (since 2010)

-Visiting Professor, Faculty of Applied Sciences, University of Sunderland
+Visiting Professor, Institute of Health Sciences, University of Sunderland

-Clinical Research Lead (Division 3), Northeast & North Cumbria NIHR Comprehensive Research Network - since 2014.
+Clinical Executive Theme Lead, Northeast & North Cumbria NIHR Comprehensive Research Network - since 2014.

 I lead NIHR portfolio research in obstetrics and gynaecology (including pregnancy problems, miscarriage, prolapse, menstrual disorders)

 NENC AHSN - 'Bright Ideas in Health' Awards.
 Finalist in the 'Most Innovative Education Provider' (2017)